 As a young entrepreneur in the noughties our designer Elizabeth quickly realised that British craftsmanship was in decline.
-Most bridal wear, indeed fashion was manufactured in the far east and developing countries, gowns offered elaborate beading and embroideries as relatively modest retail prices, a bride could easily purchase a wedding dress covered head to toe in lace or beads for £1000 to £2000 pounds.
-When you deduct retailer profits, shipment costs, VAT, materials; there did not seem to be a fair amount left for the maker.
+Most bridal wear, indeed fashion was manufactured in the far east and developing countries, gowns offered elaborate beading and embroideries at relatively modest retail prices, once you deduct retailer profits, shipment costs, VAT, materials; there did not seem to be a fair amount left for the maker.

 Most of the skilled seamstresses and tailors who worked with Elizabeth in those early days were significantly older and there simply wasn’t the talent emerging from the younger generation to carry on the skills and traditions.